mtuquero/mtuquero.github.io/essays/smart-question.md

 ### Usage of Ai

 Some questions I asked chatgpt
-- Break down and highlight key factors of smart/not smart questions
+- Help me go more in depth of what im trying to say
 - Revise and grammer check my work
 - does my writing meet the assignment standards